MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Assess your network

+When assessing your network, consider the following data points about the network impact of deploying and managing updates for Office:

+Managing network bandwidth with System Center Configuration Manager: https://docs.microsoft.com/en-us/sccm/core/plan-design/hierarchy/manage-network-bandwidth

 Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

 As part of deployment and update management, Office 365 ProPlus also requires a reliable connection to the Office CDN.